antononcube/SystemModeling/Presentations/UseR!-Meetup-Boston-2020/README.md

 ## Part 1 -- Coronavirus outbreak overview (7-10 min)

-In the first part we are going to describe the "2019-2020 coronavirus outbreak problem" and establish related terminology.
+In the first part we describe the "2019-2020 coronavirus outbreak problem" and establish related terminology.

 ## Part 2 -- Compartmental models and System dynamics models (30 min)

-In the second part we are going to:
+In the second part we:
 1. Discuss and outline the classic compartmental models in epidemiology using several examples
 2. Introduce, clarify, and demonstrate the basics of System dynamics theory and methodology using progressively more complicated examples.

-First we will see the mathematical models and related R code.
+First we show the mathematical models and related R code.
-After that we will show how different interactive interfaces (made with Shiny) can be utilized to better understand the results.
+After that we show how different interactive interfaces (made with Shiny) can be utilized for better understanding of the results.

 ## Part 3 -- Coronavirus Scenario modeling and simulations (20 min)

-In the last part we are going to show how to model various propagation, policy, and economic aspects related to the coronavirus 2019-20 outbreak.
+In the last part we show how to model various propagation, policy, and economic aspects related to the coronavirus 2019-20 outbreak.

 We focus on the different strategies to model the outbreak dynamics and how the different states can be interpreted from economics point of view.

-We show how to progressively built comprehensive models starting from (relatively) simple ones.
+We show how to progressively build comprehensive models starting from (relatively) simple ones.
 We also discuss the interpretation of the simulation outcomes.